Wiener Neustadt: Transportation

-The city has two airfields (the military Wiener Neustadt West Airport, the first airfield in Austria, and the civilian Wiener Neustadt East Airport) and is the starting point of Austria's only shipping canal, the Wiener Neustadt Canal, which was meant to reach out to Trieste but was never finished.
+The city has two airfields (the military Wiener Neustadt West Airport, the first airfield in Austria, and the civilian Wiener Neustadt East Airport).
+However, there no scheduled services operated at the airport.
+The nearest airport is Vienna Airport, located 66 km north east of Wiener Neustadt, it can easily be reached by train, bus and car.

+The starting point of Austria's only shipping canal, the Wiener Neustadt Canal, which was meant to reach out to Trieste but was never finished.